Pain, Allodynia, and Desensitisation therapy

 Massage

-Using moisturising cream (E45, Diprobase, or aqueous cream), make small circles on and around the sensitive and scarred area with your thumb or finger.
+Use moisturising cream to make small circles on and around the sensitive and scarred area with your thumb or finger.
+Examples of moisturising cream include E45, Diprobase, or aqueous cream.

 Textured massage

-Look at home for some textured fabrics / materials such as silk scarves, woolly gloves, rough towels, soft brushes, green scourers, rice, lentils, and twisty pasta.
+Look at home for some textured fabrics / materials.
+These can include silk scarves, woolly gloves, rough towels, soft brushes, green scourers, rice, lentils, and twisty pasta.
 Arrange them in order of how bearable to unbearable you find them to touch.

-To start with, use the texture on an unaffected area of your skin, so that you can use your memory to remember what the feeling should be like.
+To start with, use the texture on an unaffected area of your skin.
+Use your memory to remember what the feeling should be like.

 Next, select a texture that is just about bearable to touch.
-Start on the edge of the affected area and work inwards, making a few circles over the hypersensitive area.
+Start on the edge of the affected area and work inwards.
+Make a few circles over the hypersensitive area.

-Choose a texture that is more comfortable and make small circles over the area for a minute.
+Choose a texture that is more comfortable and make small circles over the area for 1 minute.

-Return to the first texture for a further minute, this should begin to feel more comfortable.
+Return to the first texture for a further minute.
+It should begin to feel more comfortable.

-Over the next few weeks gradually work your way from the least to the most unbearable textures, only moving to a new texture when the previous one is no longer unbearable.
+Over the next few weeks gradually work your way from the least to the most unbearable textures.
+Only move to a new texture when the previous one is no longer unbearable.

 Immersion massage

-With your hand in the container, make small stirring movements, changing direction and speed.
-Do this for five minutes.
+With your hand in the container, make small stirring movements.
+Keep changing direction and speed.
+Do this for 5 minutes.

-When this becomes bearable for three minutes, select another container of dry ingredients, that is almost unbearable, and repeat the steps above.
+Once this becomes bearable for 3 minutes, select another container of dry ingredients that is almost unbearable.

 Tapping / Vibration